mnrkbys/ma2tl/README.md

 # ma2tl (mac_apt to timeline)

-This is a DFIR tool for generating a forensic timeline from the analysis result DBs of [mac_apt](https://github.com/ydkhatri/mac_apt).
+This is a DFIR tool for generating a macOS forensic timeline from the analysis result DBs of [mac_apt](https://github.com/ydkhatri/mac_apt).

 ## Requirements